rashad3412/gymAppReact-/README.md

 After each sesssion of code Write a brief Summary of what you did and why you did it.
 Create-React-App.
 Build Components and brainstorm how many components you will have for application.
 Install all libraries you will use for the project.
-(BootStrap, Npm, Icons, ext.)
+(Css, Npm, Icons, ext.)

 # Components